Marte Mjøs Persen

 Marte Mjøs Persen (born 24 April 1975) is a Norwegian politician from the Labour Party.
 She served as minister of labour and social inclusion from 2022 to 2023, and minister of petroleum and energy from 2021 to 2022.
 She served as the mayor of Bergen from 2015 until being elected to the Storting in 2021.

 Political career

 Local politics

 Persen is a former member of the Red Electoral Alliance, and served as deputy chairman from 2003 to 2007, when the alliance merged to form the Red Party.
 She left the Red Party in 2008 after internal disagreements.
 She has been elected member of the city council in Bergen since 2003, first representing the Red Electoral Alliance, and from 2008 the Labour Party.
+During this period, for seven years, she served as secretary of the Norwegian Humanist Association until the Bergen mayoral election.
 In 2015 she was elected mayor in Bergen, and reelected in 2019.

 In 2018, she was elected leader of the Hordaland Labour Party.
 She was re-elected in 2023 as leader of the now rebranded Vestland Labour Party, with Helge Robert Midtbø and Torgeir Toppe as deputy leaders.
 She announced in January 2025 that she wouldn't seek re-election at the next county party convention.